Skip to content

 Analyst and public versions

 Two versions of the results viewer are available: 1) The analyst version, which is available to users with password access to the full NWT-CBGC model.
-The analyst version can be used to view all scenarios simulated using the model 2) The public version, which will be available soon.
-The public version can be used to view scenarios that were set to public in the simulation settings.
+The analyst version can be used to view all scenarios simulated using the model 2) A public version that can be used to view scenarios that were set to public in the simulation settings.
+The public version does not require an account to access.